HTMElephant/t_reps/GamePlanB.md

-[x] Users should first see a login screen and should be able to login with email [x] Users should see a list of their workouts after logging in [ ] This list should have an option to create a new workout [ ] When creating a new workout users should see a list of avaialbel excercises [ ] Users should be able to add exercises to a workout [ ] Users should be able to save a workout
+[x] Users should first see a login screen and should be able to login with email [x] Users should see a list of their workouts after logging in [x] This list should have an option to create a new workout [x] When creating a new workout users should see a list of avaialbel excercises [x] Users should be able to add exercises to a workout [x] Users should be able to save a workout
+[ ] The Modal we made should be a re-usable component [ ] Users can see exercises on a workout
+[ ] Users can delete a workout
 [ ] Users can start a workout
 [ ] Once a workout has been started they can end the workout [ ] Users should be able to access a history of their workouts that show start and end date